 How can I contribute my threatened species monitoring data to the index?

-The 2018 index has been made possible through the contributions of over 70 individuals and teams responsible for monitoring of threatened bird species across Australia and through the collaboration and support of our index partners.
+The TSX has been made possible through the contributions of 100s of individuals and teams responsible for monitoring threatened species across Australia, and through the collaboration and support of our index partners.

-If you are involved in a monitoring program that collects population-related measures for an Australian threatened species, your data may be able to contribute to growing our Threatened Species Index.
+If you are involved in a monitoring program that collects population-related measures for an Australian threatened species, your data may be able to contribute to growing the TSX.
 To contribute or find out more, please contact our project team via email: firstname.lastname@example.org.

 What data are useful for the index?

 Calculating trends requires “time series” data.
 A time series is when data is collected at the same place, over time and with the same method, which allows us to be able to compare the results from different years.

 In order for your data to be able to be used as a time series for the Threatened Species Index, it must: